 Do Willie Davis Baseball Cards Have Value?

 But his 1961 Topps Rookie Card isn't Willie Davis's most valuable baseball card by far.
 One of his most expensive cards ever sold at auction was a 1970 Topps PSA 10, of which there are only 4 (as of this writing).
-It sold on ebay for $750 in January 2019.
-A PSA 8 copy the Willie Davis card of the rare 1968 Topps 3D set sold for $488 in December 2018.
+It sold on eBay for $750 in January 2019.
+A PSA 8 Willie Davis card from the rare 1968 Topps 3D set sold for $488 in December 2018.
 There are plenty of other high-graded Willie Davis cards worth money, too.
 Playing for the Dodgers for such a long time definitely helps his cards' collectible value.